mumblingdrunkard/mscs-thesis/src/methodology-and-results/index.typ

 == Results

-We list the results for different configurations.
+We list the results for the different configurations.

 === Instructions Per Cycle